kmaphosa/technical-notes/README.md

 # Technical Notes

-This is a space for me to host my coding notes.
+This is a space hosting my coding notes.
 It was created to save me time from searching for simple Dev-related things.

 **Table of contents:**